 The approved tax increase is based on the average assessed value increase in the City.
 Individual properties could see their tax rise more if their assessed value increased more than the average, and vice versa.

-Watch a short video on how the tax calculation process works at www.portmoody.ca/taxes.
+Watch a short video on how the tax calculation process works.